-Some of the essential data to translate parcels to population in the County Build-out Submodels were derived from the 2020 Decennial Census.
-Average housing unit occupancy and population per household by census tract were calculated for each census tract and then transferred to each county's parcel data.
-These were applied to our parcel-level housing units from property appraiser data and added to our estimates of population in group quarters (estimated using property appraiser bed counts, 2023 BEBR surveys of large group quarters, and 2020 Census counts).
-The resulting parcel-level population estimates were then controlled at county and place levels to the 2023 BEBR population estimates.
+Some of the essential attribute information to translate parcels to population in the County Buildout Submodels were derived from data from the 2020 Decennial Census.
+Average housing unit occupancy and population per household by census tract were calculated and then transferred to each county's parcel data.
+When combined with parcel-level housing units from property appraiser data, these were used to estimate 2021 population in households at the parcel level.
+When added to our estimates of population in group quarters (estimated using property appraiser bed counts, 2021 BEBR surveys of large group quarters, and 2020 Census counts), the resulting estimates were then controlled at county and place levels to the 2021 BEBR population estimates.